Breadleaf/resume/resume.typ

 #exprItem(
   "Product Development Internship",
   "Analytical Data Systems",
-  monthYear(6, 2023),
+  monthYear(5, 2023),
   monthYear(8, 2023),
   list(
     [
-      Developed a toolchain to have LLMs to introspect and reprompt for more normalized results based on user-defined qualitied.
+      Developed a toolchain to have LLMs to introspect and reprompt for more normalized results based on user-defined qualities.
     ],
     [
       Implemented several interfaces to interact with the service from Discord or a custom web client in *JavaScript*.
     ],
-    [
+    // [
-      Created a scaling backend infrastructure to handle user permissions and requests in *Go*.
+    //   Created a scaling backend infrastructure to handle user permissions and
+    //   requests in *Go*.
-    ],
+    // ],
   ),
 )